 For those looking for security, seek out hosts that allow for SFTP, which includes the SSH protocol.
 Another option is FTPes, or FTPS, which adds support for TLS and SSL transfers.
 This is particularly useful if your hosting plan comes with SSL certificates by default.

-Whether you’re an expert programmer, novice website owner, or simply a digital hoarder, a strong FTP hosting plan can fulfill a number of business, productivity, and storage needs.
+Whether you’re an expert programmer, novice website owner, or simply a digital hoarder, a strong FTP hosting plan can fulfill several business, productivity, and storage needs.

 The vast majority of reputable hosting providers offer some form of FTP access.
 If this is an important feature for you (and we assume it is, since you came to this page and read all the way down here), be sure to take the time to suss out if a host is paying more than lip service to FTP functionality.